 Previously network equipment simply needed to ensure the delivery of data.
 These days it is critical that traffic arrives at the right time to ensure a good user experience for people watching video, or talking to each other over the Internet.

 To achieve this a set of standards is under development called Time-Sensitive Networking (TSN).
-TSN focuses on the three key components required for a complete real-time communication solution based on switched Ethernet networks with deterministic quality of service (QoS) for point-to-point connections: tme synchronization, scheduling and traffic shaping, and the selection of communication paths, path reservations and fault-tolerance.
+TSN focuses on the three key components required for a complete real-time communication solution based on switched Ethernet networks with deterministic Quality of Service (QoS) for point-to-point connections:

 Xena’s Ethernet traffic generation and analysis solutions are ideally positioned to help researchers, manufacturers and service providers measure the performance of TSN solutions.